bajrangCoder/acode-plugin-docs/Readme.md

-# Acode PLugin Docs
+# Acode Plugin Docs

-A community driven acode plugin development guide

-> 🚧 work in progress 🚧
+A community-driven development guide for Acode plugins, fully updated with comprehensive documentation and examples for all the latest APIs.

 ## Contribution

-You can contribute by opening a issue on what you want to add so there will be no conflicts with others works
+Want to help improve these docs?
+Simply open an issue describing what you'd like to add.
+This helps avoid conflicts and ensures smooth collaboration between contributors.